-Of the 289 housing units in the Town of Johnstown in 2000, 235 (81.3%) were occupied.
-The table and figure below illustrate the changes in household characteristics and occupancy between 1980 and 2000, and will serve to put into context the projections provided in the next section.
-Note the relatively steady vacancy rate, hovering between three and six percent since 1980.
-Also, the renter-occupied units remained fairly steady between 1980 and 2000.
+Of the 342 housing units in the Town of La Prairie in 2000, 263 (76.9%) were owner-occupied.
+Table 8 below illustrates the changes in household characteristics and occupancy between 1980 and 2000, and will serve to put into context the projections provided in the next section.
+Note the steady vacancy rate, hovering between two and three percent since 1980.
+Also, while renter-occupied units remained relatively steady between 1980 and 1990, the reduction in the number of such units was more dramatic between 1990 and 2000.
 In all, the number of new households in the Town is due entirely to the increase in owner-occupied units over the twenty-year period.
 As the demographic and economic landscape of the town continue to develop, these household characteristics will certainly evolve according to those developments.